Frequently Asked Questions

 What are the most common allied travel professionals’ specialties?

 Common specialties for allied travel professionals include respiratory therapy, diagnostic imaging, medical laboratory science, physical therapy, occupational therapy, and speech-language pathology.
-Depending on the setting—such as outpatient clinics, hospitals, or rehab centers—opportunities can vary based on patient volume, licensure portability, and seasonal demand.

 What makes one allied travel professional agency better than another?